This tour is unavailable for new bookings Unavailable for new bookings Find Comparable Tours › Find Comparable Tours

 Day 4

-Drive across some of East Africa’s most dramatic scenery, through the South Horr Valley.
-In the late afternoon we arrive at Lake Turkana.
-The frontier town of Loyangalani is a melting pot of ethnic groups, and divides neatly into tribal zones; the Samburu, Turkana and Rendille have each made one part of the town their home.
-Spent time exploring this fascinating landscape, meeting the Turkana, El Molo and other groups.
-Overnight Oasis Lodge or similar.
+You'll drive across some of East Africa’s most dramatic scenery, through the South Horr Valley.
+In the late afternoon, you'll arrive at Lake Turkana.
+The frontier town of Loyangalani is a melting pot of ethnic groups, and divides neatly into tribal zones; the Samburu, Turkana, and Rendille have each made one part of the town their home.
+You'll spend time exploring this fascinating landscape, meeting the Turkana, El Molo, and other groups.
+Your overnight stay will be at Oasis Lodge or similar.

-Turkana People: The Turkana people are renowned for their fighting prowess and are recently thought to be the oldest tribal society in the world.
+The Turkana people are renowned for their fighting prowess and are thought to be the oldest tribal society in the world.
 The Turkana can trace their origins to the Dodoth escarpment in north east Uganda, and their related tribal allies the Karamojong.
 Legend has it that two to three hundred years ago the tribe started to move east.
-This powerful and influential people, who number over a quarter of a million, mostly live on the western flank of Lake Turkana.
+These powerful and influential people, who number over a quarter of a million, mostly live on the western flank of Lake Turkana.

 Main Destination: